Protocol v1

 Builder deposit

-Builders pay a configurable deposit (default $10 USDC) when registering.
-This commitment deposit is added to the prize pool and refundable only if the project is formally submitted and the admin enables refunds.
-If the builder fails to submit, the deposit is forfeited to the pool.
+Builders pay a deposit (default $10 USDC) when registering.
+It is refundable if the project is formally submitted and the admin enables refunds.
+If the builder never submits, the admin can forfeit the deposit to the fee recipient after a post-deadline grace period.